begriffs/libderp/README.md

 ./build/dev/test/run
 ```

-The dev variant uses the Boehm garbage collector [for leak
+The dev variant uses the Boehm garbage collector, if available, [for leak
-detection](https://www.hboehm.info/gc/leak.html), because Boehm is available on
+detection](https://www.hboehm.info/gc/leak.html).
+Boehm is available on more
-more platforms than the Clang address sanitizer is.
+platforms than the Clang address sanitizer is.

 To see test coverage for a data structure, run the cov script: